crypto-org-chain/cronos-docs/docs/bridge/cdcapp.md

 **Supported assets on Day 1**: CRO, USDT, USDC, DAI, ETH, WBTC

+Only selected tokens mentioned above will be available for withdrawal into Cronos on Day 1 of Cronos Mainnet.

 ### Step-by-step Walkthrough

 **Step 1**:
-Select the token that you want to withdraw from your Crypto Wallet Only selected tokens mentioned at the top of this article will be available for withdrawal intro Cronos.
+Select the token that you want to withdraw from your Crypto Wallet Only selected tokens mentioned above will be available for withdrawal into Cronos on Day 1 of Cronos Mainnet.
 <img src="./assets/cdcapp1.png" width="300" alt="centered image" />

 **Step 2**: Click on “Transfer” and “Withdraw”